 Cattle—or cow as we non-ranchers call the animal—has played a significant role in man’s life for a long time.
-Cattle was so important to a man that there was a time when it was considered currency and the animals were used to buy, barter and pay debts.
-Cattle has also been a source of food for just as long.
+Cattle were so important to a man that there was a time when it was considered currency and the animals were used to buy, barter and pay debts.
+Cattle have also been a source of food for just as long.
 Not only do we eat the meat, but we also drink cow’s milk.
 From the cream, milk, butter and cheese are processed.
 But the role of the male cattle in farming has changed over the centuries.
 And it is that role that accounts for the terms “ox tongue” and “beef tongue."

 Back in the Middle Ages, the cattle was both a field worker and a source of food and clothing.
 “Ox” was the term used to describe male cattle while “cow” referred to the female.
 Male or female, cattle were used to plow the fields, pull carts to transport food (and people) and lift heavy farming tools.
 The females supplied the farmer with dairy goods and what he and his family could not consume was sold.
 The animal skin — leather, we call it — was used for clothing and footwear.
 In other words, back then, the tongue of any male cattle was “ox tongue.”